STUDY JAPANESE ONLINE WITH NATIVES HERE

 strawberry chocolate Morango chocolate ストロベリーチョコレート strawberry chocolate

-pistachio chocolate chocolate pistachio ピスタチオチョコレート pisutachiochokorēto
+pistachio chocolate chocolate pistachio ピスタチオチョコレート pistachio chocolate

 dark chocolate chocolate preto ブラックチョコレート black chocolate

-churro churro チュロス churosu
+churro churro チュロス churros

-confetti confetti コンフェッティ konfetti
+confetti confetti コンフェッティ confetti

 chocolate cream chocolate cream クリームチョコレート chocolate cream